dmitribodiu/90-days-challenge/second_two_weeks/vim+tmux.md

        Call - `:NERDTree'
        Move - h/j/k/l
-       Open - enter/o, it opens files in the last created window
+       Open - enter/o, it opens files in the last created window Create a file or directory - type m then a then pvovide the name of the file or if you want to create a directory, add / to the end.
        Adding bookmark - place a cursor on a dir, execute `:Bookmark` To toggle bookmarks - press B.